Nuitka/Nuitka/Developer_Manual.rst

    ``ctypes.c_int`` values would be an example of that.
 Of course that may not be possible for everything.

-   This approach has well proven itself with builtin functions already, where we use real builtins where possible to make computations.
-We have the problem though that builtins may have problems to execute everything with reasonable compile time cost.
+   This approach has well proven itself with built-in functions already, where we use real built-ins where possible to make computations.
+We have the problem though that built-ins may have problems to execute everything with reasonable compile time cost.

 Another example, consider the following code: